arghasen/arghasen.github.io/_posts/2015-08-22-domain-bought.markdown

 it I brushed it off.
 However he searched for it and viola we found it.So I decided to buy it and GoDaddy worked like a charm.
 The pricing didn't match what they advertised in the tin but still good enough.
-The beauty was the easy pointing of the domain to my hithub site and the quick nameserver sync.
+The beauty was the easy pointing of the domain to my github site and the quick nameserver sync.
 Everything was done in 10 minutes and I was blown off at the ease of use of the platform.